spetushkou/url-shortener/README.md

 ## Developer notes

+- I am using MongoDB for db.
+- I am using Pino for logging.
-- I am using MongoDB.
+- I am using Passport for auth.
 - There is a `MongoBaseRepository` base class (`url-shortener-be/src/common/database/mongo/mongo.base.repository.ts`) to work with MongoDB to avoid code duplication.
 - I am using atomical incremental of user visits in order to avoid race conditions under high load: `url-shortener-be/src/url/url.service.ts` in the `findOneBySlug` method.
 - I have added the original task assignment and some screenshorts of the app to this project.